Dr. April Rosalez is board certified in family medicine, and specializes in pediatrics. She sees patients of all ages at Mesa Primary Care.

 Dr. Rosalez trained at Wyoming Medical Center for two years and completed her residency at the University of Wyoming Family Medicine Residency in Casper.

 “To be in family medicine, you have to love your community.
 You are your patients’ doctor, but you’re also their support system and sometimes there is a little bit of social work thrown in there as well,” she said.
-“I like when I run into one of my patients in the grocery story, because it makes Casper feel like a small community and that I was able to help someone.”
+“I like when I run into one of my patients in the grocery store, because it makes Casper feel like a small community and that I was able to help someone.”